-"Do Not Stop Him" - Mk 9:38-50 - Sept 30/12
+"Not Against Is For" - Mk 9:38-50 - Sept 27/15

 Wow!
-What a text from Mark's gospel, eh?!
-Filled with some of the harshest language that Jesus used - gory stuff: images of self-mutilation, chopping off one's own hands and feet, gouging out one's own eye, and self-propelling yourself into the Kingdom of God with the help of a large anchor around your neck - this is a really tough rant!
+That is some pretty powerful language from Mark's gospel, is it not?!
+Our Gospel reading is filled with some of the harshest language that Jesus used - and it's truly gory stuff: images of self-mutilation, chopping off one's own hands and feet, gouging out one's own eye, and self-propelling yourself into the Kingdom of God with the help of a large anchor around your neck - this is a really tough rant!
 How can we make any sense out of this?
-Surely we can't be expected to take these instructions literally, or there wouldn't be a congregation anywhere that didn't look like a Halloween party!
-What on earth could have triggered such a series of harsh and unforgiving commands?
+Surely we can't be expected to take these instructions literally, or there wouldn't be a congregation anywhere that didn't look like a Halloween costume party!
+What could possibly have triggered such a series of harsh and unforgiving commands?

-I suspect what triggered this outburst from Jesus was the harsh and unforgiving attitude from the disciples.
+I suspect that what triggered this outburst from Jesus was the harsh, graceless, and unforgiving attitude from his disciples.
 "Teacher", John whines, "we saw someone casting out demons in your name, and we tried to stop him, because he was not following us."
 Can't you just hear it?
 Doesn't it sound just like that goody-goody kid in your Grade 7 Class who ratted you out for some indiscretion?
-I suspect John expected Jesus would rise up in righteous indignation, and shut down this outsider who wouldn't obey the disciples.
-It would seem that John expected at least a pat on the back, or a chorus of "atta boy's."
+I'm thinking John expected Jesus would rise up in righteous indignation and shut down this outsider who wouldn't obey the disciples.
+It would seem that John expected a chorus of "atta boy's" or at least a pat on the back.
 Self-righteous cliques are quick to congratulate each other for their righteousness.
 But when the disciples expected Jesus to join in that chorus, they were sorely mistaken.
 Driving someone out of the faith because they are different, or not part of the power group, was definitely not what Jesus had in mind, and he was quick to tell the disciples to stop it.
 "Do not stop him", Jesus tells his disciples, and there is a word of grace.

-Even in the harsh and gory reaction from Jesus we can see more grace.
+But even in the harsh and gory reaction from Jesus we can see more grace.
 "Whoever is not against us is for us", Jesus declared, in a statement that is certainly among those statements that have been twisted by secular society and even corrupted by the church.
-Nowadays much of the church and the secular world as well has turned this declaration from Jesus into its opposite.
+Listen to it again carefully ...
+"Whoever is not against us is for us".
+Nowadays the secular world and much of the church as well has turned this declaration from Jesus into its opposite.
 Words of rejection and exclusion flared up in the church in Mark's day, as people of faith tried to sort out who could be called faithful and who could not.
 Words of rejection and exclusion still run like an unbroken crimson thread of condemnation woven through the history of the church.
 John's words of long ago, "We tried to stop him" are echoed even today by the calls of "we don't want them here" as sadly people of faith, like John, declare their faith in terms of rejection and exclusion instead of welcome and acceptance.
 "Whoever is not with us is against us" President Bush declared righteously, and an entire nation echoed "amen!".
 "Whoever does not worship the way we do is not a Christian", pastors and parishioners alike proclaim with sinful pride, and entire congregations echo "amen!"